 Office of the Superintendent of Financial Institutions

-The legislation governing federally regulated life insurers stipulates that “financial statements shall, except as otherwise specified by the Superintendent, be prepared in accordance with generally accepted accounting principles, the primary source of which is the Handbook of the Canadian Institute of Chartered Accountants”Footnote 1,Footnote 2.
-Generally accepted accounting principles (GAAP) for life insurers is effectively International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+The legislation governing federally regulated life insurers stipulates that “financial statements shall, except as otherwise specified by the Superintendent, be prepared in accordance with generally accepted accounting principles, the primary source of which is the Handbook of the Chartered Professional Accountants of Canada”.Footnote 1 Generally accepted accounting principles (GAAP) for life insurers is effectively International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
 Through its authority, OSFI may specify additional accounting guidance or additional disclosure, or require that a specific accounting option within an applicable accounting standard be followed.
 OSFI makes these specifications in rare situations where there is a strong prudential need for additional accounting guidance.

 OSFI considered the costs and benefits of the temporary exemption and found a strong prudential need for additional accounting guidance for life insurers.